ExpressionEngine/ExpressionEngine/changelogs/patch.md

    - Fixed a bug (#<linked issue number>) where <bug behavior>.

 - Fixed a bug where searching an AJAX-filtered list in the control panel by something other than its label may not return the expected result.
+- Fixed a bug where default value selection of a Select list might show an empty selected value.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists